Asomeones222/pumpkin-adder/README.md

 # Pumpkin Adder

-A web extension which automates the class registration process for JU students.
+A browser extension which automates the class registration process for JU students.

 ## TODO